Sony Cyber-Shot DSC-RX100 II review

 For those who want a zoom and who don't have £1,000 to spend, the Panasonic LX7 and Fujifilm X20 are better options.
 Their sensors aren't as big as the X100S's but bigger than those used in most compact cameras.
 They're paired with wide-aperture lenses to capture lots of light, and also include a modest zoom function.
 The X20 is a little bulky at 65mm deep while the LX7 is 50mm – a bit of a squeeze for jeans, perhaps, but slim enough for more spacious pockets.

-The Sony RX100 II follows the same basic principle, but pushes it much further.
-For starters, it's a mere 39mm thick, so it'll slip in trouser pockets more easily than the LX7 or X20.
+The Sony RX100 II is a mere 39mm thick, so it'll slip in trouser pockets more easily than the LX7 or X20.
 This is even more impressive when you consider that the 3in screen is articulated, tilting up by 90 degrees and down by 45.
 It also has an integrated lens cap that opens automatically – much more convenient than the others' removable lens caps.

 Its 20-megapixel sensor measures 13.2x8.8mm.
 That's about twice the surface area of the LX7 and X20's sensors, and four times bigger than the standard 1/2.3in sensors used in compact cameras.
 The lens has an f/1.8 aperture, so it gathers lots of light.
 However, this is only true at the wide-angle zoom position.
 The aperture closes to f/4.9 at the long end of the 28-100mm zoom range, which isn't so remarkable.

 The minimal design looks great but there's not much to hold onto.
 This sort of camera should be perfect for parties with its slim design and excellent low-light image quality, but we'd think twice about handing it over to tipsy friends and relatives.
 It felt more secure once we'd tilted the screen upwards, giving an improvised grip for our left thumb in the hinge mechanism behind the screen.